Tag: ice hockey rules

 Key Takeaways

-• Skate passes are allowed.
+• Skate passes are legal in hockey

 Can a Player Bat the Puck Out of the Air in Ice Hockey?